hennessiee/FoodPrintApp/README.md

     4. Run the application on an emulator or device.
 ## Usage

-To use this app, you must install the app first and run it in a virtual machine or your own android phone, after that follow these steps:
+To use this app, you must install it first and run it in a virtual machine or your own Android phone.
+After that, follow these steps:

-- Select what are the main components of the meal that you ate, or going to eat.
+1. Select the main components of the meal that you ate or plan to eat.
-- Fill in the approximate amount of each food, grams or ililiters for protein and dairy, and piece or portions for Carbohydrates, Vegetables, and Fruits
+2. Fill in the approximate amount of each food item in grams, milliliters for protein and dairy, and pieces or portions for carbohydrates, vegetables, and fruits.
-- Click the next button, and the app will show the insights about the meal you have submitted.
+3. Click the "Next" button, and the app will show insights about the meal you have submitted.e next button, and the app will show the insights about the meal you have submitted.

 ## FAQ